1024inc/engineering-blog/eng-paths/software_engineer_1.md

 </td></tr>
 <tr><td  markdown="1">

-- Solicits feedback from others and is eager to find ways to improve
+- Solicits feedback from others and is eager to find ways to improve.
-- Finds the right balance between reaching out for help and finding answers autonomously
+- Finds the right balance between reaching out for help and finding answers autonomously.
-- Communicates assumptions and gets clarification on tasks up front to minimize the need for rework
+- Communicates assumptions and gets clarification on tasks up front to minimize the need for rework.
-- Creates PRs that clearly articulate why the change is being made and what impact it will have
+- Creates PRs that clearly articulate why the change is being made and what impact it will have.

 </td></tr>
 </table>